satyazitmohapatra/satyazitmohapatra/README.md

 ### 🚀 Innovation Highlight Reel

-> **Food Delivery Platform:** Developed a full-stack food delivery application featuring user authentication, restaurant listings, menu management, cart functionality, and order tracking[cite: 2].
-Built RESTful APIs for seamless communication between frontend and backend services[cite: 2].
-Integrated a relational database for secure management of users, restaurants, and orders[cite: 2].
-Containerized the application using Docker and deployed it on Microsoft Azure with CI/CD for automated application delivery[cite: 2].
+> **Food Delivery Platform:** Developed a full-stack food delivery application featuring user authentication, restaurant listings, menu management, cart functionality, and order tracking.
+Built RESTful APIs for seamless communication between frontend and backend services.
+Integrated a relational database for secure management of users, restaurants, and orders.
+Containerized the application using Docker and deployed it on Microsoft Azure with CI/CD for automated application delivery.

-> **CityZen - Civic Issue Reporting Platform:** Engineered a crowd-sourced web platform for reporting and tracking civic issues[cite: 2].
-Utilized Flask and MySQL for backend integration and data visualization of community reports[cite: 2].
+> **CityZen - Civic Issue Reporting Platform:** Engineered a crowd-sourced web platform for reporting and tracking civic issues.
+Utilized Flask and MySQL for backend integration and data visualization of community reports.

-> **Health Diagnostic Hub:** Developed a centralized web application hosting multiple ML models for disease prediction[cite: 2].
-Implemented predictive algorithms to analyze health parameters and deliver real-time diagnostic insights[cite: 2].
-Optimized model validation and interface performance for enhanced user experience[cite: 2].
+> **Health Diagnostic Hub:** Developed a centralized web application hosting multiple ML models for disease prediction.
+Implemented predictive algorithms to analyze health parameters and deliver real-time diagnostic insights.
+Optimized model validation and interface performance for enhanced user experience.

 <br>